luprader/BscThesis_Biology_uibk/notebook.md

 ### 21/02/24
 A lot of tables and figures were added, especially to the appendix.
 The results section now contains all results that are going to be shown.

+### 22/02/24
+First versions of discussion, conclusion, abstract and so on were finished, concluding the first draft of the complete thesis.